quicwg/base-drafts/draft-ietf-quic-transport.md

 | 0x3      | Server-Initiated, Unidirectional |
 {: #stream-id-types title="Stream ID Types"}

-The first bi-directional stream opened by the client is stream 0.
+The first bidirectional stream opened by the client is stream 0.

 A QUIC endpoint MUST NOT reuse a Stream ID.
 Streams of each type are created in numeric order.
 Streams that are used out of order result in opening all lower-numbered streams of the same type in the same direction.

-Stream IDs are encoded as a variable-length integer (see {{integer-encoding}}).

 ## Stream Concurrency {#stream-concurrency}

-An endpoint limits the number of concurrently active incoming streams by adjusting the maximum stream ID.
-An initial value is set in the transport parameters (see {{transport-parameter-definitions}}) and is subsequently increased by MAX_STREAM_ID frames (see {{frame-max-stream-id}}).
+QUIC allows for an arbitrary number of streams to operate concurrently.
+An endpoint limits the number of concurrently active incoming streams by limiting the maximum stream ID (see {{stream-limit-increments}}).

 The maximum stream ID is specific to each endpoint and applies only to the peer that receives the setting.
 That is, clients specify the maximum stream ID the